Struga Poetry Evenings (SPE) is considered one

 became the president of the country.

-a farmer called Mr. Rossea who met us with a
+called Mr. Rossea who met us with a smile that

-smile that seldom left his face.
-His young wife
+seldom left his face.
+His young wife prepared

-prepared some feta cheese, milk, and hot bread.
+some feta cheese, milk, and hot bread.
+I saw a

-I saw a room that was like a storehouse, with a
+room that was like a storehouse, with a lot of

-lot of cheese containers.
-Mr. Rossea told me
+cheese containers.
+Mr. Rossea told me that they

-that they made cheese and bread at home.
-I said
+made cheese and bread at home.
+I said to him

-to him that living on a mountain, breathing
+that living on a mountain, breathing fresh air,

-fresh air, eating such a healthy food guaranteed
+eating such a healthy food guaranteed a good

 inhabitants.
 He laughed and did not comment.